Mountain Biking at Maine Huts & Trails

 In addition to commonly understood rules of the road, please remember the following when using the Maine Huts & Trails system:

-- Please adhere to posted signage along the system indicating areas open/appropriate for biking and those that are closed to bikes.
+- Please pay attention to posted signage along the system indicating areas open/appropriate for biking and those that are closed to bikes.

 - Control your bike and ride responsibly.